Sub-zero temperatures and heavy snow are causing disruption for horse owners across the country.

 You might also be interested in:

-We may have hoped that spring was just around the corner, but then the 'Beast from the East' arrived, delivering…
+We may have hoped that spring was just around the corner, but for many of us in the UK, we

 Equestrian breakdown company PRP Equine Rescue has advised owners to consider whether it is really necessary to travel their horses in extreme weather.